With a nod to Black Lives Matter, UK's Johnson gives Biden mural photo | Politics

 With a nod to Black Lives Matter, UK's Johnson gives Biden mural photo

 The black and white mural portrait of Douglass was photographed by dual British-U.S. national Melissa Highton.
-First Lady Jill Biden was given a first edition copy of 'The Apple Tree' - a collection of short stories by 20th century British author Daphne du Maurier, who lived in Cornwall, the picturesque corner of England that is hosting the G7 summit.
+U.S. first lady Jill Biden was given a first edition copy of 'The Apple Tree' - a collection of short stories by 20th century British author Daphne du Maurier, who lived in Cornwall, the picturesque corner of England that is hosting the G7 summit.

+Prime Minister Boris Johnson gave U.S. President Joe Biden a framed photograph of a British mural depicting Black 19th century abolitionist Frederick Douglass, the British leader's office said on Thursday.

 Douglass escaped slavery in the United States, going on to become an abolitionist leader who toured Britain and Ireland, with whom Biden has ancestral ties.
 Biden cited Douglass in a 2020 speech on race at a time when the country was confronting questions on contemporary and historical racial injustice sparked by a protest movement that also spread to Britain and prompted a similar outpouring.